 Coaxial vs. component: What you need to know about speakers

-SpeakersConstruction and operation of coaxial speakers
+Design and function of coaxial loudspeakers

-Structure and operation of component speakers
+Structure and function of component loudspeakers

 Sound quality and performance: